oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     **Note:**
     - This ADM is later used for Data Masking and Data Subsetting tasks.
     - Please note how we use the terms Application, Schema, Object, and Table.
 Find a brief description of each below:
-    a.
-Application: An application groups related schemas and objects, providing a high-level organizational view for managing data masking and subsetting configurations.
+    a. **Application**: An application groups related schemas and objects, providing a high-level organizational view for managing data masking and subsetting configurations.
-    b.
-Schema: A logical collection of database objects, typically associated with a user, that includes tables, views, indexes, and more.
+    b. **Schema**: A logical collection of database objects, typically associated with a user, that includes tables, views, indexes, and more.
-    c.
-Object: Any entity within a schema that holds data or defines a structure, such as a table, view, or index.
+    c. **Object**: Any entity within a schema that holds data or defines a structure, such as a table, view, or index.
-    d.
-Table: A structured set of data organized in rows and columns within a schema.
+    d. **Table**: A structured set of data organized in rows and columns within a schema.

 **What You Accomplished**
 Successfully ran the **Discover Sensitive Columns** job to identify and mark sensitive columns.
 Utilized Oracle's predefined sensitive type, **Email ID**, along with customized types, **User ID** and **Password**.